 - Does not guarantee a boost in signal

-Wi-Fi boosters, repeaters, and extenders all do the same thing: extend the coverage of your wireless network.
-These systems can double the coverage, reaching far corners of your home, different floors, or out in your yard.
+Wi-Fi boosters, repeaters, and extenders all do the same things all do the same thing: extend your wireless network coverage.
+These systems can double the range, reaching far corners of your home, different floors, or out in your yard.

 Boosters work by receiving your existing Wi-Fi signal, amplifying it, then transmitting the boosted signal.
-Repeaters or extenders take an existing signal and rebroadcast it to create a second network.
+Repeaters or extenders take a current signal and rebroadcast it to create a second network.

-A repeater or extender system contains two wireless routers: one to pick up the existing signal, and one to transmit a new, boosted signal from the other router.
+A repeater or extender system contains two wireless routers: one picks up the existing signal and transmits a new, boosted signal from the other router.

-In older models, the extender is communicating with both the router and the connected device on the same band, so bandwidth is cut in half.
+In older models, the extender communicates with the router and the connected device on the same band, so bandwidth is cut in half.
 In newer extenders, this problem is reduced by using dual-band Wi-Fi.

 Finding a location for the extender or booster is important to its success.
 Look for a power outlet about halfway between the existing router and where you want the Wi-Fi signal to reach.

 - Extends Wi-Fi coverage significantly if set up correctly